JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Behaviour_Trees.md

 ![Add the sequence nodes](images/getting_started_bt_25.png)<br>

 We have now created the structure for the AI's logic.
 On each tick, the behaviour tree will choose some task node based on the structure.
-What is missing are the `on_tick()` methods, and we will add them in the next step.
+What is missing are the ai_entity handling code and the `on_tick()` methods for the behaviour tree tasks, and we will add them in the next step.

 ## 7. Adding the on_tick() methods